Prashantkhobragade/MCQ-Mastermind/README.md

 Welcome to MCQ Mastermind, a project that harnesses the power of artificial intelligence to create and evaluate multiple-choice quizzes.
 This project is perfect for educators, students, or trivia enthusiasts looking for a smart way to generate and assess quizzes.

+## ⚙️ Tech Stack

+This project is built using the following technologies:

+- **Python**: The backbone of the project.
+All the scripts are written in Python.
+- **Langchain**: A package used for generating and evaluating quizzes.
+- **Streamlit**: A Python library used to create the web interface for the application.
+- **OpenAI API**: Used to interact with the OpenAI models.
+- **PyPDF2**: A Python library used for handling PDF files.

 ## 🧩 Project Structure